 Verifying Linux Server Security: What Every Admin Needs to Know

-Linux is a widespread OS known for its robust security.
-That being said, vulnerabilities are inevitable in any OS, and Linux system administrators must be vigilant about monitoring and verifying the security of their servers on an ongoing basis in order to protect sensitive data and prevent attacks.
-After all, the majority of attacks on Linux systems can be attributed to poor administration.
+Linux is a widespread OS known for its robust data and network security.
+That being said, cybersecurity vulnerabilities are inevitable in any OS.
+Therefore, Linux system administrators must be vigilant about monitoring and verifying the safety of their servers on an ongoing basis in order to protect sensitive data and prevent attacks on network security.
+After all, the majority of exploits in cybersecurity on Linux systems resulted from poor administration.

-The only way to be sure your server is as well protected as you think it is - or as it needs to be - is to actually test it and verify it is working as you expect.
-This article will introduce LinuxSecurity’s top methods and tools for verifying the security of your Linux servers - specifically, port scanning, intrusion detection, penetration testing, reverse engineering and auditing - and will point you in the direction of some other valuable resources to help you get started on this journey.
+The only way to be sure your server is as well protected as needed is to test it and verify it is working as you expect.
+This article will introduce LinuxSecurity’s top methods and tools for checking that your Linux server security is safe.
+We will cover port scanning, intrusion detection, penetration testing, reverse engineering, and auditing, and we will guide you in the direction of other valuable resources to help you get started on your journey to stronger security.

-Port scanning, or the process of evaluating ports on a server to identify vulnerabilities, is one method that administrators should employ when looking to evaluate the overall security of a Linux server.
-Running a port scan on a server reveals which ports are open and receiving information, as well as the security devices that exist between the sender and the target, and can be used to identify potential weak points that could be exploited by attackers.
-There are an array of excellent port scanners - or applications designed to probe a server or host for open ports - available to Linux users.
-In this section, we’ll introduce our three favorite open-source port scanners, and direct you to some helpful tutorials demonstrating how to perform a port scan on your Linux servers.
+Port scanning, or the process of evaluating ports on a server to identify cybersecurity vulnerabilities, is one method that administrators should employ when looking to evaluate the overall security of a Linux server.
+Port scanning Linux servers reveals what ports are open to receiving information and what security devices exist between the sender and the target.
+This information can be used to identify potential network security issues that could be exploited by attackers.
+Linux users have an array of excellent port scanners to choose from.
+In this section, we’ll introduce our three favorite open-source port scanners and direct you to some helpful tutorials demonstrating how to perform a port scan on your Linux servers.

 Let’s take a look at three great port scanners available to Linux users: